 Writing a Bar Appeal Letter

-If you have received an academic standing decision requiring you to enter the process of barred enrollment and wish to request further consideration and a possible exception to barment, you may wish to submit an appeal letter to your College Provost.
+If you have received an Academic Standing decision requiring you to enter the process of barred enrollment and wish to request further consideration and a possible exception to barment, we encourage you to submit an appeal letter, addressed to your College Provost, via the instructions in your bar notification.

-Your College Provost may grant an exception if a student clearly and honestly explains the circumstances affecting their academic performance and presents a detailed and realistic plan for returning to good academic standing in the next quarter.
+Your College Provost may approve an appeal in cases in which a student clearly and honestly explains the circumstances affecting their academic performance and presents a detailed and realistic plan for returning to good academic standing in the next quarter.

 Format and Deadline